 Each procedure should have the correct code assignment.
 An individual patient may have many procedures.
+Consequently, a coded record for an episode will have at least one or potentially many individual codes.

-• Totality of codes
+Totality of codes

 The concept of totality of codes is complex.
 It means that all codes necessary to give an accurate clinical picture of the patient's procedures performed during an episode, must be assigned in accordance with the rules, conventions and standards of the classification.
 This is important as it is possible for a list of codes to describe a procedure incorrectly in terms of clinical coding rules and standards even though the individual codes selected are correct.